 Tips for building a fire1

 Once your stove is properly installed, building an effective fire requires good firewood (using the right wood in the right amount), and good fire-building practices.
-Obtain the best efficiency from your wood stove by following these practical steps:
+Obtain the best efficiency from your wood burning stove by following these practical steps:

 - Season wood outdoors through the hot, dry summer for at least 6 months before burning it.
 Properly seasoned wood is darker, has cracks in the end grain, and sounds hollow when smacked against another piece of wood.